wso2/docs-choreo-dev/en/docs/devops/devops-portal.md

 ### Storages

 Choreo provides Kubernetes storage support for components to persist state or share volumes between containers.
 Choreo allocates a default storage volume for each component.
-Choreo also allows you to create and manage additional volume if the component is in an organization where you have set up private data plane support.
+Choreo also allows you to create and manage additional volume for components in an organization where you have set up private data plane support.

 #### Create a volume mount for a component